toddaustin07/Heatmiser/README.md

 ##### Set Thermostat Profile
 A list of available Profiles available on your system will be displayed and can be selected for activation.
 Note that the Profile must be enabled for the zone requested.

+*Note that you will have to tolerate the "Tap to choose a favorite" wording here - this is a stock SmartThings capability and that label cannot be tailored.*

 ##### Status
 This field generally show the last time the data has been updated, or other messages if the neoHub has not been connected to.